Rainbow flags set on fire at Harlem gay bar

-NEW YORK (AP) - Police are investigating what appears to be a hate crime after flags were set on fire at the entrance of a gay bar in Harlem.
+NEW YORK (AP) - Police say they’re investigating a possible anti-gay bias crime after flags were set on fire at the entrance of a gay bar in Harlem.

-The rainbow flags were vandalized just after 1 a.m.
-Friday at the Alibi Lounge a day before the start of the city’s Pride Month celebrations.
+A police spokesman says the rainbow flags were burned just after midnight Friday at the Alibi Lounge a day before the start of the city’s Pride Month celebrations.

 On its Instagram, the business bills itself as the only black-owned gay lounge in New York City, serving food and drinks.

-Photos of the scorched, multi-colored flags were posted online.
+Photos of the scorched, multicolored flags were posted online.

-No one was injured.
+No one was injured, and rain extinguished the flames.

 Copyright © 2019 The Washington Times, LLC.